mkandes/batch-computing/NOHUP.md

 ### Control Priority Nice-ly

-When working on a shared compute resource where you are manually managing processes, it's always good practice to set a
+When working on a shared compute resource where you are manually managing processes, it's always good practice to control priority as each system has a limited amount of compute resources.
+For example, you can check the number of CPU cores available on your system with the `lscpu` command.

 ```
 $ lscpu